m-peeler/Furman-Now-Docs/CodebaseDocumentation/ReactNative/index.md

 ---
 # React Native Documentation
 ## Dependencies
 The Furman Now! app is built using the [Expo] developers environment on top of React Native, which includes some improved components (the codebase uses Expo's `Image` component rather than the default `react-native` one), as well easier dependency handling, platform-specific disclosures, cloud-based building of the mobile app bundles and over-the-air releases of small changes.
+Various Expo libraries are used within the app, such as its user location library, its font importation library, and its libraries to access calendar and contact information.

 Furman Now! also uses several libraries for easier construction, improved performance, and nice animations.

 The [Shopify FlashList] is used as a more performant alternative to `react-native`'s `FlatList` for scrollable lists of elements.

-`[react-native-maps]` are used for the `MapView` component to show Apple/Google Maps for the campus map and the shuttle map.
+[react-native-maps] are used for the `MapView` component to show Apple/Google Maps for the campus map and the shuttle map.

-`[react-native-reanimated-carousel]` is used for the carousel views in the News section, the Dining Section, and the Events section; because of this dependency `[react-native-reanimated]` is used for animations when needed.
+[react-native-reanimated-carousel] is used for the carousel views in the News section, the Dining Section, and the Events section; because of this dependency [react-native-reanimated] is used for animations when needed.

+[react-native-context-menu-view] is used to display context menus when buttons are pressed down, such as those that allow calendar events to be saved or news stories to be shared.

+[react-navigation] is used to move between screens, as well as to share themes throughout the app using the `useTheme` hook.